nubot-nudt/DRIVE/README.md

 rosrun r7_auto_sim r7_auto_sim_control
 ```

-Click the **right triangle execution button** in the upper right corner of the Coppeliaim interface.
+Click the **right triangle execution button** in the upper right corner of the CoppeliaSim interface.
 At this point, the robot's left arm turns the steering wheel, and the installation is successful.

 2、DRIVE test